jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>Tr/Trap (Trap Type) Optional: (Amount) (Target)</h3></summary>

-Spawns trap based on given name or ID number.
-If no arguments are given it will instead list available traps with their ID #'s.
+Spawns trap based on given name.
+If no arguments are given it will instead list all available traps.

 Arguments:
-* Type: Name or ID of the trap you want to spawn.
+* Type: Name of the trap you want to spawn.
 Will auto-complete name if the beginning is given.
 * Amount (Default: 1): How many copies of the trap should be spawned.
 * Target (Default: Natural): Where to spawn the trap, supports all targeting methods listed at the beginning of this readme.